0xB0000xDEAD/neighborhood/README.md

 ## Note

-To prevent to exceed the Api call limit a copy of the real API response is served in dev from a local json server to make it easier to debug the code.
+To prevent to exceed the API call limit a copy of the real API response is served in dev from a local json server to make it easier to debug the code.

-**!**  The json server start automatically only when you call the _start_ script and provide the dummy data.
+**!**  The json server starts automatically only when you call the _start_ script and provide the dummy data.
 To use this functionality set to _true_  config property  _callForReal_ in [./config.js](./config.js)

 ```
 export const config = {